 Industry 4.0 is a catch-all buzzword for new and emerging digital technologies that have immense potential when applied to the manufacturing space.
-Today, the adoption of Industry 4.0 applications—like the Internet of Things (IoT), robotics, Big Data, and machine learning—is dominated by large manufacturing firms with ample research capabilities and organizational resources.
-In contrast, small and medium-sized enterprises (SMEs), being more risk-averse and with slimmer budgets, are in danger of being left behind by what has been dubbed the fourth industrial revolution.
+Today, the adoption of Industry 4.0 applications—like the Internet of Things (IoT), robotics, Big Data, and machine learning—can help improve quality, increase operational efficiencies, and reduce lead times, to name just a few benefits.
+Large manufacturing firms with ample research capabilities and organizational resources are moving quickly to implement these advanced technologies.
+However, small and medium-sized manufacturers (SMMs), being more risk-averse and with less financial and human resources, are in danger of being left behind by what has been dubbed the fourth industrial revolution.

 RBW, a lighting design and manufacturing company headquartered in Brooklyn, New York, is one of the first companies to leverage RIT’s Industry 4.0 program for creating a strategic digital transformation roadmap.
-RBW’s leadership sees Industry 4.0 as an opportunity to improve quality control by using vision-based inspection systems and by tethering product components to a local database to support real-time analysis.
+RBW’s leadership sees Industry 4.0 as key to helping them transform their manufacturing processes to meet increasing customer demands, improve quality control through vision-based inspection systems, and use data to support more informed, quicker decision-making.
 The company also plans to leverage automation technologies to streamline redundant, repetitive tasks across its business.

 We sat down with Theo Richardson, RBW’s director of innovation, to learn more about the company’s Industry 4.0 strategy following his work with RIT.

 Q: In 2020, RIT performed an assessment of RBW’s digital readiness and facilitated creation of a strategic roadmap to support your company in a successful transition to Industry 4.0.
 Do you think RBW is ready for Industry 4.0?
 How did you come to the decision of adopting Industry 4.0 as a company?
 What questions, if any, did you need to answer before moving forward?